Stolz/Assets/API.md

 Enable assets pipeline (concatenation and minification).

-If you set an integer value greather than 1 it will be used as pipeline timestamp that will be added to the URL.
+If you set an integer value greather than 1 it will be used as a timestamp that will be added to the pipelined assets name.

 * Visibility: **protected**